Working to make government more effective

 A more radical option would be for opposition parties to be able to ask for such costings.
 But this would require a big shift from the current duty of civil servants in the UK to serve the government of the day.
 Ministers – some of whom are already sceptical about the time taken up with access talks – may question how much time civil servants would need to devote to this task.
 This problem could be mitigated if instead the OBR did all of the work itself.
 However, this would require the OBR to have far more than its current contingent of around 50 staff and greater direct access to government data.
 This would be similar to the model in the Netherlands, where the Bureau of Economic Analysis (CPB) performs this function, among others, with 125 members of staff.

 There are obvious potential benefits to moving oversight of opposition policy costings from ministers to the OBR, but it would not be a simple task.
 Such a change would need to be carefully considered to ensure the OBR continues to be – and is seen to be – politically independent and trusted by all political parties, and that civil servants’ lines of accountability are clear.
-However, without such a change, all opposition policy costings released by the government should be treated with extreme caution.
+However, without such a change, all opposition policy costings released by the government should be treated with extreme caution – as the latest row is making plain to see.

 Keywords